matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 ### Key storage

 **Key storage** means keeping cryptographic information on the server.
-This includes the user's cryptographic identity, and/or the message keys needed to decrypt messages.
+This includes the user's identity, and/or the message keys needed to decrypt messages.

 If a user loses their recovery key, they may **reset** their key storage.
 Unless